ReactiveX/IxJS/readme.md

 const results = Iterable.of(1,2,3)
   .map(x => x + '!!');
 ```

-Just like RxJS, IxJS supports "lettable" operators which allow you to chain together operators, keeping the surface area to a minimum on the `Iterable` object.

 The `Iterable` object implements the iterator pattern in JavaScript by exposing the `[Symbol.iterator]` method which in turn exposes the `Iterator` class.
 The iterator yields values by calling the `next()` method which returns the `IteratorResult` class.